ashierj/superdemo/doc/development/documentation/styleguide/word_list.md

 Spell out **two-factor authentication** in sentence case for the first use and in topic titles, and **2FA** thereafter.
 If the first word in a sentence, do not capitalize `factor` or `authentication`.
 For example:

 - Two-factor authentication (2FA) helps secure your account.
-Set up 2FA when you first log in.
+Set up 2FA when you first sign in.

 ## above